mohse-n/L7N_EtherLab/Installation guides/IgH EtherCAT Master Installation Guide.md

 ___
 **Note:** We're going to use the modified Realtek8169 driver.
 Hence, the "--enable-r8169" option.
 ___
-**Note:** We're also going to write LXRT programs (RTAI in user space).Therefore, "--enable-rtdm".
+**Note:** If you're not going to write LXRT programs (RTAI in user space) ignore "--enable-rtdm".
 ___
-**Note:** Be sure to apply the last option if have installed RTAI in /usr/realtime.
+**Note:** Be sure to apply the last option if have installed RTAI in `/usr/realtime`.
 If it's installed in a different directory, adjust the specified path accordingly.
 If you don't intend to compile RTAI codes at all, ignore this option.
 ___
 **Note:** See IgH EtherCAT Master 1.5.2 documentation for other options.
 ___